ChrisCoastal/Cribbage-Monster/README.md

 ## Acknowledgments

 - Thanks to everyone that has put amazing amounts of work and skill into the libraries, packages, and other code that has made this project posible. 🙏
-- Thanks to Dad and Grandpa for 🙏
+- Thanks to Dad and Grandpa for the games.

 <p align="right">(<a href="#top">back to top</a>)</p>